Getting Started with CCAP in Denver County- A Quick Tip Tutorial for Child Care Providers

 Tip: When filling out your profile in Colorado Shines, select the “yes” option for CCAP, even if you have not started taking it yet.

-Not licensed but providing child care for family, friends or neighbors?
+2. Not licensed but providing child care for family, friends or neighbors?
 You can accept CCAP but you must obtain a background check for yourself and any adult 18+ residing in your household.
-Go to the Colorado Office of Early Childhood website for more information: www.coloradoofficeofearlychildhood.com.
+Go to the Colorado Office of Early Childhood website for more information about background checks: www.coloradoofficeofearlychildhood.com.

 Did you know?